atlassian/react-beautiful-dnd/docs/sensors/programmatic.md

 1. Try to get a lock when it wants to drag and item.
 A sensor might not be able to claim a lock for a variety of reasons.
 2. If a lock is returned then there are a number of _pre drag_ actions available to you (`PreDragActions`).
 This allows you to claim a lock before starting a drag.
 This is important for things like [sloppy click detection](TODO) where a drag is only started after a sufficiently large movement.
-3. A _pre drag_ lock can be upgraded to a _drag lock_, which contains a different set of API's (`DragActions`).
+3. A _pre drag_ lock can be upgraded to a _drag lock_, which contains a different set of API's (`FluidDragActions` or `SnapDragActions`).
 This then allows you to move items around.

 A **lock** can be aborted at any time by the application, such as when an error occurs.
 If you try to perform actions on an aborted **lock** then it will not do anything.